 You can also turn strawberries into a fun, homemade fruit leather in the oven.
 Here’s our favorite recipe made with strawberries, pineapple and peaches (but almost any fruit would work!)

 Wish Farms is a 3rd generation family-owned and operated grower and marketer of fresh berries.
 Founded in 1922 in Plant City, FL, Wish Farms grows strawberries, blueberries, blackberries and raspberries year-round.
 If you live in Florida, check out Wish Farm’s schedule of U-Picks to visit one of their farms and fill up on fresh berries.

-Sign up to Be A Berry Lover and you could win a $100 Gift Card.
-Also receive a FREE Original Berry Recipe eBook, plus Misty the Garden Pixie digital children’s book.
+Sign up to Be A Berry Lover and receive a FREE Original Berry Recipe eBook, plus Misty the Garden Pixie digital children’s book.
 Receive special offers, what’s in season updates, featured recipes & more!